openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 incorrect option.

 .. image:: ../../shared/students/Images/PA_TrainingAssessment_Scored.png
-   :alt: Sample training response, scored.
+   :alt: Sample training response, with one correct and one incorrect option.
    :width: 500

 You continue to assess the sample response until the options you select for all